Design a microservice-oriented application

 Issues are more isolated.
 If there is an issue in one service, only that service is initially impacted (except when the wrong design is used, with direct dependencies between microservices), and other services can continue to handle requests.
 In contrast, one malfunctioning component in a monolithic deployment architecture can bring down the entire system, especially when it involves resources, such as a memory leak.
 Additionally, when an issue in a microservice is resolved, you can deploy just the affected microservice without impacting the rest of the application.

 You can use the latest technologies.
-Because you can start developing services independently and run them side by side (thanks to containers and .NET Core), you can start using the latest technologies and frameworks expediently instead of being stuck on an older stack or framework for the whole application.
+Because you can start developing services independently and run them side by side (thanks to containers and .NET), you can start using the latest technologies and frameworks expediently instead of being stuck on an older stack or framework for the whole application.

 Downsides of a microservice-based solution